-A mixed bowl of bleach has a life of a couple of hours or more, although it may need a little refreshing.
-If bleach is applied well, it will stay moist up to one hour and will lift the entire time.
-So if your stylist is telling you that you absolutely need to go under the dryer or else the bleach won't process, it's probably a lie.
-All the heat does is speed up the process, but it causes some serious damage along the way by lifting moisture.
+If heat isn't a necessity for lightening hair, why would do colorists use it?
+The short answer: time.
+All the heat does is speed up the lightening process, but it can cause some serious damage along the way by lifting moisture.
 You're at particular risk if your color isn't appearing light enough—it's easy for a colorist using a little heat to use too much.
-If that happens, after your hair is blown dry, all of the sudden you'll have a sea of "flyaways" at the top of the head.
+If that happens, all of a sudden you'll have a sea of "flyaways" at the top of the head after your hair is blown dry.

 In general, expert colorists say that the only time to use heat during processing is on healthy, virgin, black hair, as it's hard to lift.
 On the other hand, thin hair should never be put under heat, nor should hair that's consistently chemically treated.
 Anyone who can still see any effects of having hair bleached, permed, or chemically straightened should avoid going under heat.

 If your colorist offers you the dryer while your hair is processing, you can request to skip it.
 If they insist, ask why they believe you need the heat, how long they intend to have you under, and how much breakage you should expect.
 Sometimes there's a good reason, like if you've had balayage and after 30–45 minutes the bleach is drying out in which case, five minutes or so of gentle heat is recommended.
 If you still don't think it's best for you, you can still decline.
 If it's between faster processing time and healthier processing, you can choose the healthier route.